-Approach 3 used to obtain the value of BIM related investment costs this indicator computation, this average value is directly multiplied by the ratio of the number of employees involved in BIM-related activities (whose daily work is affected by the introduction of BIM in the organisation, who either need to start using new software and/or attend trainings) and the average number of projects using BIM in a year.
+Approach 3 used to obtain the value of BIM related investment costs

+For the computation of BIM-related investment costs, the approach can be explained directly through an example: the 'Public entity hardware upgrade investment'.
+The methodology employs once again an average value extracted from the survey: the hardware upgrade cost per employee of the public organisation.
+In the context of this indicator computation, this average value is directly multiplied by the ratio of the number of employees involved in BIM-related activities (whose daily work is affected by the introduction of BIM in the organisation, who either need to start using new software and/or attend trainings) and the average number of projects using BIM in a year.
 It is a simple approach which enables the user to account for a limited share of the overall hardware upgrade investment in each organisation project.